krishnan-mani/the-cf-workshop/doc/kata-3/HOW-TO.md

 ```

+- As the pipeline obtains and deploys template changes to the stack, you can monitor the stack changes from the console
+- Add a [Lifecycle Configuration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html) to the template
 - Obtain subnet Ids for public subnets in the default VPC.
 These are required for the Auto Scaling Group and load balancer

 ```